13suits/HardBank-frontend-v0.1/README.md

 We define such transactions to be <b>fully on-chain</b> or <b>full-chain</b>.
 Purchasing an NFT for ETH is an example of a full-chain transaction: the blockchain records both the NFT and the ETH as the two assets are exchanged -- the entire exchange can is represented, in full, on the blockchain.

 There are currently many platforms which allow the use of crypocurrency to purchase physical products.
-In these cases, the transfer of the cryptocurrency from the purchaser's wallet to the merchant's wallet is recorded on the blockchain; however, there is no information as to why the cryptocurrency was transferred.
-There is no information regarding the product that was bought.
+In these cases, the transfer of the cryptocurrency from the purchaser's wallet to the merchant's wallet is recorded on the blockchain; however, there is no information regarding the product that was bought.

+We define these transactions where only half of the transaction is recorded on the blockchain to be <b>half-chain</b> transactions.
+Such transactions do not provide any information as to why the cryptocurrency was transferred from one account to another.

+Half-chain transactions do not make use of any the functionalities offered by blockchain technology and have questionable value-add.

+Moving transactions for physical products from half-chain to full-chain will allow for the functionalities of blockchain technology to be utilized, and will consequently provide benefits to merchants, consumers, investors, and the market as a whole.

+## How it Works

 ## Available Scripts